mailpoet/mailpoet/readme.txt

 6. WooCommerce emails

 == Changelog ==

+= 3.19.2 - 2019-02-19 =
+* Added: 13 brand new templates;
+* Improved: TinyMCE is hidden on mouse drag;
+* Improved: block and widget controls are hidden on mouse drag;
+* Fixed: cursor position does not get lost with long text on Chrome;
+* Fixed: Mailpoet icon in the Members plugin looks good again.

 = 3.19.1 - 2019-02-12 =
 * Added: warning against using free email address in "from" fields;